Looking for examples of academic goals for college students? Need help setting short-term academic goals examples?

 High school is an excellent training ground where you can start experimenting with goals and finding the strategies that work best for you.

 If you are a high school student with a job, if you are an employed college student, or plan to work through college, goals are even more important because the free time that non-employed students have isn’t as available to you.
-Plenty of helpful tips exist to jumpstart your goal-setting and prepare for juggling work and going to school full-time.
+Plenty of helpful tips exists to jumpstart your goal-setting and prepare for juggling work and going to school full-time.

 Effective goals can help turn what might otherwise be unmanageable and completely overwhelming into a very achievable path.